 Check out the official trailer here:

-If you happen to be stuck at any stage in the game, you can also check out this West of Loathing walkthrough although it’s much more fun to discover all of this zaniness without help.
-Our 2 cents.
+If you’re looking for some tips for West of Loathing, check out this playthrough/walkthrough, although it’s much more fun to discover all of this zaniness without help.
+Just our 2 cents.

 Developer: Asymmetric Publications